probablynotnmp/portfolio-app/README.md

 What brings you here? this is just a repo for my old personal website, it's too simple and boring.

-Dw I'm in the works of making a new one and I'll release it soon, I promise (ie. If my procrastination gives me some break)
+Dw, I'm in the works of making a new one and I'll release it soon.
+I promise (ie. If my procrastination gives me some break)

 Well if you are here why not read the code find some stuff I have hidden in my "boring' website ;)